paultcochrane/blog-travis-ci-com/_posts/2014-10-03-october-2014-build-environment-update.md

 ## PHP VM

-* hhvm has been updated to 3.3.0
+* HHVM has been updated to 3.3.0.
 * PHP 5.5.17 and 5.4.33 are now installed.

 ## Ruby VM